 A homeless child shall be enrolled in compliance with the law and be provided services comparable to services offered to other students in the school in which the homeless child has been placed.
 Placement of a homeless child is determined based on the child's "school of origin" and the "best interests" of the child.
 The "school of origin" means the school that the child attended when permanently housed or the school in which the child was last enrolled.
-Placement decisions shall be made according to the District's determination of the child's best interests, and shall be at either: (1) the child's school of origin for the duration of the child becomes permanently housed during the school year, for the remainder of that school year) or (2) the school of the attendance area where the child is actually living.
-It shall be presumed that keeping a homeless child or youth enrolled in his or her school of origin is in the child's or youth's best interest, except when such is contrary to the wishes of the homeless child or youth should remain in his or her school of origin, the school shall consider student-centered facts including the impact of mobility on achievement, education, health and safety of homeless children and youth, giving priority to the request of the child's or youth's parent or guardian, or in the case of an unaccompanied youth, the youth.
-If the placement is not in the school of origin or a school requested by the homeless child's parent or legal guardian, or in the case of an unaccompanied youth, the youth.
+Placement decisions shall be made according to the District's determination of the child's best interests, and shall be at either: (1) the child's school of origin for the duration of the child's homelessness (or, if the child becomes permanently housed during the school year, for the remainder of that school year) or (2) the school of the attendance area where the child is actually living.
+It shall be presumed that keeping a homeless child or youth enrolled in his or her school of origin is in the child's or youth's best interest, except when such is contrary to the wishes of the homeless child's parent or legal guardian, or in the case of an unaccompanied youth, the youth.
+To overcome the presumption that a child or youth should remain in his or her school of origin, the school shall consider student-centered facts including the impact of mobility on achievement, education, health and safety of homeless children and youth, giving priority to the request of the child's or youth's parent or guardian, or in the case of an unaccompanied youth, the youth.
 If the placement is not in the school of origin or a school requested by the homeless child's parent or legal guardian, the District shall provide a written explanation of the placement decision and a statement of appeal rights to the parent or guardian as provided in Nebraska Rule 19.